 "I've been waiting for a long time to open a restaurant with her," he says.

-Family Thais Asian Bistro will open at 208 N. Market St, Dallas.
+Family Thais Asian Bistro is located at 208 N. Market St, Dallas.